ValdoTR/remove_blank_tiles/README.md

 1. Place your input images in the `input` directory.
 2. Run the script using the command: `python3 script.py`
-3. The cropped images will be saved in the `output` directory, maintaining the same directory structure as the input.
+3. The cropped images will be saved in the `output` directory, maintaining the same directory structure as the input directory.

 ## Configuration